JuliaCI/BaseBenchmarks.jl/README.md

 # run a single benchmark
 julia> run(BaseBenchmarks.SUITE["scalar"]["fastmath"]["add", "Complex{Float64}"])

-# equivalent to the above, makes it easy to copy and paste IDs from benchmark reports
+# equivalent to the above, but this form makes it
+# easy to copy and paste IDs from benchmark reports
 julia> run(BaseBenchmarks.SUITE[["scalar", "fastmath", ("add", "Complex{Float64}")]]);
 ```